Daris

-Daris, also spelled Darris, (دارس), is a male given name and a surname.
+Daris, also spelled Darris, (دارس), is a male given name and a surname with multiple origins.

 As a given name, Daris is of Arabic origin.
 In Arabic, it is derived from the root d-r-s (درس) which relates to the concept of studying, learning, and lessons.

 The name is popular in the Balkans, particularly in Albania, Bosnia and Herzegovina, and Croatia.
 Its popularity in Bosnia and Herzegovina is likely due to its similarity to previously popular names, such as Haris and Faris.
 In Croatia, it is likely a modification of the previously popular name Dario.